 Human survival depends on effectively relating to everything that surrounds us.
 A continued and exclusive emphasis on a human lens to relationships prevent us from considering ways of seeing ourselves in relation to all beings on the planet.
 Family therapists have made very important contributions to widening the scope of relationships to include ecological systems and the bonds that we and animals develop to care for each other and heal.
 This concentration integrates ecological systems into the already established systemic thinking within the family therapy field.
 It provides training in understanding people's emotional connections with the natural world within an evidence-based, experiential, and socially progressive curriculum.
-Students who complete this concentration also earn the Ecotherapies Certificate.
-Additional courses include ECOT 501 Introduction to Ecotherapy, ECOT 554 Theoretical & Empirical Basis of Ecopsychology, ECOT 596 Wilderness and Adventure Therapy Immersion, ECOT 597 Ecotherapy & Applied Ecopsychology, and ECOT 598 Topics in Applied Ecopsychology.
+Students who complete this concentration to Ecotherapy, ECOT 554 Theoretical & Empirical Basis of Ecopsychology, ECOT 596 Wilderness and Adventure Therapy Immersion, ECOT 597 Ecotherapy & Applied Ecopsychology, and ECOT 598 Topics in Applied Ecopsychology.
 This track requires adding 4 elective credit hours of coursework to the students' plan of study.